-Why Degree of Intent Matters by Trade Secret Theft
+Why the Level of Intent Matters by Trade Secret Theft

 When it comes to misappropriation of trade secrets, the level of the defendant's intent is crucial, as a recent Delaware reminded us AgroFresh, Inc. v.
 Essentiv, LLC et al.